-Hi and thank you for visiting my Bernedoodle & Goldendoodle site!
-My name is Kim and I am the owner of Massachusetts Bernedoodles & Goldendoodles.
-I run an in-home breeding program.
+Hi and thank you for visiting Massachusetts Bernedoodles!
+My name is Kim and I am the owner of Massachusetts Bernedoodles & Aussiedoodles.
+I run a highly ethical breeding program with 24/7 puppy and doggie care technicians and 24/7 live puppy cams!

-What seems to set me apart from other breeders is that all of my dogs live in my home!
-My house is literally one giant dog house 🙂 They watch TV with me at night, sleep in my room or my kids rooms, play at local dog parks with other dogs, run around the yard and live happy doggie lives!
+What seems to set me apart from other breeders is that all of my dogs are raised and live in a doggie daycare environment!
+They watch TV with me at night, sleep in my room or my kids rooms, play at local dog parks with other dogs, run around the indoor or outdoor play yards and live happy doggie lives!
 I have also set the limit for the number of litters born from each mom to 4-5 litters total in their lifetime.
 The standard for ethical breeders ranges from 6-9 litters, however, I wouldn’t want to have more than 4-5 pregnancies in my lifetime so why would they?

 In addition to the dogs that live with me in my home, I also have guardian homes which are partnership families who have my pick-of-the-litter (usually one from each litter) to raise as their own.
 When the puppy has matured and has passed all of the health checks, they become the next generation of mama or papa dogs!
 This ensures that each and every dog lives a happy life, free from over crowding and over breeding.